pmem/pmdk/doc/libpmemobj/pmemobj_tx_begin.3.md

 **pmemobj_tx_process**() must not be called after calling **pmemobj_tx_end**() for the outermost transaction.

-In addition to the above API, **libpmemobj** offers a more intuitive method of building transactions using a set of macros described below.
-When using macros, the complete transaction flow looks like this:
+In addition to the above API, **libpmemobj**(7) offers a more intuitive method of building transactions using the set of macros described below.
+When using these macros, the complete transaction flow looks like this:

 ```c
 TX_BEGIN(Pop) {